YachaySCG/summer_school_2021/README.md

-# SC Summer School 2021 Materials
+# YSC Summer School 2021 Materials

+These are all the materials used in Yachay Scientific Computing Summer School 2021.
+For more details, you can visite the oficial webpage: [https://www.yachay-scg.com/summer-school](https://www.yachay-scg.com/summer-school)

 ## Journal Club